Saad9768/360T-PlayerCommunication/README.md

 3. Ensure that your IDE recognizes the src folder as the source root.
 ### Run the code
 The code can be run through the following command ``sh run.sh``
+1. This will create a ``player-communication-1.0-SNAPSHOT.jar`` file in the target folder.
+2. It will also run the unit test case.
+3. It will finally run the code.

+### Explanation
+#### Three players are created and they are communicating with each other with the same shared queue.
+It will send the message back accordingly back to the sender with concatenating the previous message respectively.

 ### Usage
 1. Initialize a BlockingQueue<Message> instance with your desired capacity.
 2. Create an instance of MessageProcessor by passing the BlockingQueue<Message> to its constructor.